-With the success of Andrew Lock on Shishapangma, Tibet, on 2 October 2009, Australians have now climbed all 14 of the world's 8000m-plus peaks.
+With the success of Andrew Lock on Shishapangma, Tibet, on 2 October 2009, Australians had climbed all 14 of the world's 8000m-plus peaks.
 Very few mountaineers around the world have done this.

 Australians have also made many first ascents and have climbed in other mountain regions of the world.
 Geoff Bartram climbed extensively in the Andes as well as the Himalayas and elsewhere.
 But success has not been without cost.
-Sadly, 15 Australian climbers have died in the Himalayas since 1972.
+Sadly, 15 Australian climbers had died in the Himalayas from 1972 to 2009.

 Australian climbers do more than climb.
 They and others established the Australian Himalayan Foundation in 2002.
 The Foundation supports local educational, health and environmental projects.
 In this way Australians are making a positive contribution to the well-being of the Himalayan people.